Adam Thielen Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Season Stats

-- So far this season, 21.4% of the 276 passes thrown by his team have gone Thielen's way.

-- With seven targets in the red zone this season, Thielen has been on the receiving end of 26.9% of his team's 26 red zone pass attempts.
+- Thielen has seen the ball thrown his way seven times in the red zone this season, 26.9% of his team's 26 red zone pass attempts.

-- The Vikings have run 58.7% passing plays and 41.3% rushing plays this season.
-They rank 21st in the NFL in scoring.
+- The Vikings, who rank 21st in the NFL in points scored, have dropped back to pass 58.7% of the time while opting for the ground attack 41.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Thielen's matchup with the Ravens.